mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 SPACECRAFT DESIGN SPACECRAFT DESIGN

 more advantageous in combat situations.
-Ship’s computers work just like personal computers (see page 91) but are considerably more powerful because the software for ship operations requires more processing power than normal programs (see Ship
+Ship's computers work just like personal computers (see page 91) but are considerably more powerful because the software for ship operations requires more processing power than normal programs (see Ship